awslabs/aws-automated-incident-response-and-forensics/README.md

 ## Future Roadmap
 - Support for Windows
 - Support for ARM based AMIs
-- Automated launch of a cuckoo sandbox
+- Better way of generating memory modules automatically without having to recreate the CloudFormation stack